James M. Johnson (politician): Later life

 In 1874, Johnson accepted a position on the board of trustees for the University of Arkansas.
 He held this position until 1883.
 Johnson was also member of Masonic Fraternity.
-He moved into a log house in Wesley, Arkansas were he lived for the rest of his life.
+He moved into a log house in Wesley, Arkansas where he lived for the rest of his life.
 Johnson also continued to be a physician while his daughter, Kate, studied under him.
-On June 10, 1883, Elizabeth Johnson passed away.
+On June 10, 1883, Elizabeth Johnson died.
 (Although some accounts claim her death to be on August 24, 1884, the date of death on her grave marker is June 1883) Johnson applied for his Civil War veterans pension in 1891.
 In 1893 Johnson would marry Jennie A. Mullins.
 She would die on March 5, 1917.

 Personal life

 Family

 Johnson was the only child to James Martin Johnson and Elizabeth Dungan.
 In 1831, his father remarried and would have 9 more children.
 His birth mother would die in 1853.
 On September 10, 1850, Johnson would marry his 2nd cousin, Elizabeth Johnson, and together they would have seven children, 2 daughters and 6 sons.
-Their last son, Lincoln Johnson, appears to have died at birth His wife passed away in 1883 at the age of 50.
+Their last son, Lincoln Johnson, appears to have died at birth His wife died in 1883 at the age of 50.
 A decade later, on October 15, 1893, he married Jennie A. Mullins who became a widow after the death of her husband Benjamin Henderson Wilson, who had been a close friend of Johnson's.

-Political Views
+Political views

 How Johnson became a unionist is unknown.
 The most likely reason why is due to his family, many of which stayed loyal to the union.
 His father, a Republican, would enlist in company I, 1st Arkansas Union Cavalry in 1862.
-Two of Johnson’s step brothers, Francis and Robert, would also enlist in Union regiments.
+Two of Johnson's step brothers, Francis and Robert, would also enlist in Union regiments.
 Francis, known as “Frank”, would obtain the rank of major in the 1st Arkansas Union Infantry.
 Robert would serve in the 16th Kansas Cavalry until his death in 1865 while in Dakota Territory.

 As to slavery, its likely at the very least Johnson did not care for it.
 Johnson grew up in northwest Arkansas, an area in which slavery was not common in daily life.
 He was also close friend of Isaac Murphy, who denounced slavery.
-Following the war Johnson became a Republican if he wasn’t already.
+Following the war Johnson became a Republican if he wasn't already.

 All his political life Johnson was a scalawag, meaning he supported reconstruction under Republican rule but he was not a radical.
 In fact in many cases he found himself on the side of the conservative Democrats.
 He, or at the very least his faction, favored limiting the power of the governor and ending restrictions on voting for former confederates.